rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint2.md

 #### Project Overview
 The Management Portal software is used to manage a collection of jobs.
 Admins are able to create and distribute a weekly schedule assigning users to certain jobs.
 Users are able to keep track of which job they are assigned to for the week.

-The primary components of this project include the creation of registered users, differentiation between users and admins, creation of "Jobs" with necessary details, adding users to those jobs with an instance of "Schedule" for each user on each job.
+The primary components of this project include the creation of registered users, differentiation between users and admins, creation of Jobs with necessary details, adding users to those jobs with an instance of Schedule for each user on each job.

 The secondary components include a Chat feature (for all users to have a single main chat room for discussion) and Company News (where admins can create announcements for all employees to read).